mikanikos/Fork-Accountability/docs/fork-accountability.md

   Agreement can still be violated but we're in condition to detect the processes that were faulty and punish them, for example by removing them from the validators set.

 A **fork** happens when two correct validators decide on different blocks in the same height, i.e. there are two commits for different blocks at the same height.
+In the context of the Tendermint protocol, a fork happens in height h when a quorum of messages (2f + 1 Precommit messages) are sent for different values, i.e. we have two sets of 2f + 1 Precommit messages, A and B, such that A has value v and B has value v' != v in height h.

-We aim to give incentives to validators to behave correctly and according to the protocol specifications and we want to detect detect faulty validators and not mistakenly detect correct validators.
+We aim to give incentives to validators to behave correctly according to the protocol specifications and detect faulty validators, without mistakenly detecting correct validators.

 There are multiple reasons that can lead to a fork, all coming from processes that deviate from the protocol specification and not following the behavior of a correct process.